tom-howard/ros2/docs/course/part2.md

     cp ../part1_pubsub/scripts/subscriber.py ./scripts/odom_subscriber.py
     ```

-    ??? info "Info: Copying files from the Terminal"
+    ??? info "Info: Copying files in a terminal"
         When using the `cp` command to copy things, we need to provide two key bits of information (at least):

         ``` { .txt .no-copy }